King Arthur Baking Co.’s Remarkable Digital Transformation

 Adding Broadcast Media to the Mix

-Through the 1940s, radio played a significant role in American households, serving as the primary source of entertainment for families.
+Through the 1940s, radio served as the primary source of news and entertainment for families.
 King Arthur used the medium with great effect.

-They sponsored radio shows where “New England’s Food Expert” Marjorie Mills served up recipes and baking tips while promoting King Arthur Flour on the air.
+They sponsored radio shows featuring “New England’s Food Expert” Marjorie Mills, who served up recipes and baking tips while promoting King Arthur Flour on the air.
 Listeners were eager to participate in write-in contests to win five-pound bags of flour.

-Mills made personal appearances in grocery stores, too as part of King Arthur’s strategy to promote home baking.
+Mills also made personal appearances in grocery stores as part of King Arthur’s strategy to promote home baking.

 Socioeconomic Trends Impact King Arthur Flour